 Those Ineligible for Consideration Include:

-- University teachers with no management or policy responsibilities, except for specialists in drug abuse prevention and treatment.
+University teachers with no management or policy responsibilities.

-- Individuals with recent U.S. educational or work experience (more than six months during the five years prior to the date of application).
+Individuals with U.S. in-country experience of any kind lasting more than six months during the five years prior to August 2023; and

 The dates given here are approximate.

-- Interviewees are notified of the interview results – September
+- Interviewees are notified of the interview results: November 2023

-- Announcement of awards of Fellowships – February 2020
+- Announcement of awards of Fellowships: March 2024

-- Pre-departure orientation for grantees – July – August 2020
+- Pre-departure orientation for grantees: July – August 2024

 The Humphrey Program provides the following benefits: